 Low Cost and Scalable Nano-Silicon Production

 The U.S. Army has a need for cheap, high quality nanosilicon powder.
 With similar energy density and better aging effects than nanoaluminum, silicon is an excellent candidate for use a metal nanofuel.
-Systems and Materials Research Corporation (SMRC) will demonstrate a scalable method for production of nanosized silicon via a mechano-chemical solid-liquid reaction.
-Using commodity feed stocks and scalable commercial equipment, it will be possible to have production rates>1000kg/day within 5 years.
-By the end of Phase I, we will have demonstrated a 5kg/day production rate at a cost of $185/kg.
-By the end of Phase II, we will have a path to large scale production at a cost nearing $50/kg.
-We will first commercialize nano-silicon as metal fuels and green energetics with the help of our scale-up partners ATK and Esterline.
+In Phase I, Systems and Materials Research Corporation (SMRC) demonstrated a scalable method for production of nanosized silicon.
+By the end of Phase I, we have demonstrated that a 5kg/day production rate at a cost of $177/kg is possible.
+By the end of Phase II, SMRC will have demonstrated a continuous flow process that generates>99% pure silicon with a narrow size distribution around 85nm.
+The as-produced materials will be passivated and be transported as micron sized powders with no hard agglomerates.
+SMRC will also demonstrate a path to large scale production at a cost nearing $50/kg.
+We will first commercialize nanosilicon as a propellant additive and green pyrotechnic materials with the help of our scale-up partners ATK and Esterline.
 As the purity of these materials increases with process and feed stock controls, we will explore uses such as ink-jetable nanosilicon suspensions for low cost, disposable electronics.
-There is also an additional market as electrode materials for lithium ion batteries and a smaller but direct to the manufacturer market will be activated catalysts.

 Small Business Information at Submission: